 “It was a very easy process and it was just really great that they did that,” she said of the funding.

-Fred Wendt is the secretary of the local lodge, called the Masonic Blue Lodge.
+Fred Wendt is the secretary of the local lodge, called the Wasco Lodge No. 15.
 He said the Lodge has used proceeds from the sale of the building that now houses Clock Tower Ales to fund its donations to local schools.